Homer vs. the Eighteenth Amendment: Plot

-During St. Patrick's Day, Springfield gathers downtown for events, activities, and alcohol.
-When Bart accidentally gets drunk during the celebration, a prohibitionist movement emerges.
-The municipal government, not wanting to alienate voters during election season, agrees to consider a ban.
-They discover that alcohol has actually been banned in Springfield for two centuries, and moves to enforce the law, prompting Moe to disguise his bar as a pet shop.
-However, alcohol still continues to flow into the town, due to the mob and with their bribery of the local law enforcers.
-After a group of staunch prohibitionists discover an intoxicated Chief Wiggum at Moe's speakeasy, he is replaced by Rex Banner, an officer of the U.S. Treasury Department.
-Banner blockades the city entrance and buries all of the alcohol in a mass grave at the city dump.
+After Bart Simpson accidentally gets drunk at a St. Patrick's Day parade, a prohibitionist movement emerges in Springfield.
+When it is discovered that a ban on alcohol has been in effect but gone unnoticed for two centuries, Mayor Quimby, not wanting to alienate voters during an election year, agrees to enforce the law.
+However, the mob continues to supply the town with alcohol through bribery of local law enforcers, allowing Moe Szyslak to reopen his bar disguised as a pet shop.
+There, a group of staunch prohibitionists discover an intoxicated Chief Wiggum and demand his removal.
+Wiggum is replaced by U.S. Treasury officer Rex Banner, who blockades the city entrance and buries all of the alcohol in a mass grave at the city dump.

-In the meantime, Homer figures out a way to keep Moe's bar operating, by becoming a bootlegger.
-One night, he and Bart sneak out to the city dump to reclaim the beer that was disposed of when the Prohibition law was enacted, escaping Banner in the process.
-He then sets up shop in his basement pouring the beer into the finger holes of bowling balls.
-Using an intricate set of pipes under the Bowl-A-Rama, he bowls the balls into Moe's.
-Upon discovering it, Marge actually believes that it is a very good idea, since Homer is actually using his intellectual faculties and that he is making enough money to support the family, although Lisa questions whether Homer should be breaking the law whether or not it maybe arcane or unpopular.
-The media realizes someone is allowing Springfield's underground alcohol trade to flourish, and they give the still-unknown Homer the nickname, "Beer Baron".
-Banner's unsuccessful policing of Springfield's Prohibition law and investigation into the Beer Baron's identity sees him miss or overlook blatant clues that the law is being ignored by the town and that Homer is the Beer Baron (which is effectively an open secret to the rest of the town).
+Homer Simpson concocts a plan to continue supplying Springfield with alcohol: he and Bart reclaim the beer disposed of at the dump, pour it into the finger holes of bowling balls and, through an intricate network of pipes set up under Barney's Bowl-A-Rama, bowls them straight to Moe's.
+Upon discovering their scheme, Marge is actually impressed Homer was able to devise it and encourages him to continue, although Lisa questions whether Homer should be breaking the law even if it may be arcane or unpopular.
+The media realizes someone is allowing Springfield's underground alcohol trade to flourish, and they dub the still-unknown Homer "The Beer Baron".
+Banner's unsuccessful policing of Springfield's prohibition law and investigation into the Beer Baron's identity sees him miss or overlook blatant clues that the law is being ignored by the town and that Homer is the Beer Baron (which is effectively an open secret to the rest of the town).